skelet8801/TwTown/terms.md

 The Owner offers Products through the App Store.
 Although the entire contractual relationship relating to these Products is entered into solely by the Owner and Users, Users acknowledge and agree that Apple may enforce these Terms as a third-party beneficiary.

-TwiDown is provided by:
+TwTown is provided by:

-Selim Yikmaz
+ly j

-Owner contact email: twidown.team@gmail.com
+Owner contact email: jly123m1@gmail.com

 What the User should know at a glance
 Please note that some provisions in these Terms may only apply to certain categories of Users.
 In particular, certain provisions may only apply to Consumers or to those Users that do not qualify as Consumers.
 Such limitations are always explicitly mentioned within each affected clause.
 In the absence of any such mention, clauses apply to all Users.

 Terms of Use
-Unless otherwise specified, the terms of use detailed in this section apply generally when using TwiDown.
+Unless otherwise specified, the terms of use detailed in this section apply generally when using TwTown.

 Single or additional conditions of use or access may apply in specific scenarios and in such cases are additionally indicated within this document.

-By using TwiDown, Users confirm to meet the following requirements:
+By using TwTown, Users confirm to meet the following requirements:

 There are no restrictions for Users in terms of being Consumers or Business Users;
 Users aren’t located in a country that is subject to a U.S. Government embargo, or that has been designated by the U.S. Government as a “terrorist-supporting” country;
 Users aren’t listed on any U.S. Government list of prohibited or restricted parties;
-Content on TwiDown
+Content on TwTown
-Unless where otherwise specified or clearly recognizable, all content available on TwiDown is owned or provided by the Owner or its licensors.
+Unless where otherwise specified or clearly recognizable, all content available on TwTown is owned or provided by the Owner or its licensors.

-The Owner undertakes its utmost effort to ensure that the content provided on TwiDown infringes no applicable legal provisions or third-party rights.
+The Owner undertakes its utmost effort to ensure that the content provided on TwTown infringes no applicable legal provisions or third-party rights.
 However, it may not always be possible to achieve such a result.

 In such cases, without prejudice to any legal prerogatives of Users to enforce their rights, Users are kindly asked to preferably report related complaints using the contact details provided in this document.

-Rights regarding content on TwiDown - All rights reserved The Owner holds and reserves all intellectual property rights for any such content.
+Rights regarding content on TwTown - All rights reserved The Owner holds and reserves all intellectual property rights for any such content.

 Users may not therefore use such content in any way that is not necessary or implicit in the proper use of the Service.

-In particular, but without limitation, Users may not copy, download, share (beyond the limits set forth below), modify, translate, transform, publish, transmit, sell, sublicense, edit, transfer/assign to third parties or create derivative works from the content available on TwiDown, nor allow any third party to do so through the User or their device, even without the User's knowledge.
+In particular, but without limitation, Users may not copy, download, share (beyond the limits set forth below), modify, translate, transform, publish, transmit, sell, sublicense, edit, transfer/assign to third parties or create derivative works from the content available on TwTown, nor allow any third party to do so through the User or their device, even without the User's knowledge.

-Where explicitly stated on TwiDown, the User may download, copy and/or share some content available through TwiDown for its sole personal and non-commercial use and provided that the copyright attributions and all the other attributions requested by the Owner are correctly implemented.
+Where explicitly stated on TwTown, the User may download, copy and/or share some content available through TwTown for its sole personal and non-commercial use and provided that the copyright attributions and all the other attributions requested by the Owner are correctly implemented.

 Any applicable statutory limitation or exception to copyright shall stay unaffected.

 Access to external resources
-Through TwiDown Users may have access to external resources provided by third parties.
+Through TwTown Users may have access to external resources provided by third parties.
 Users acknowledge and accept that the Owner has no control over such resources and is therefore not responsible for their content and availability.

 Conditions applicable to any resources provided by third parties, including those applicable to any possible grant of rights in content, result from each such third parties’ terms and conditions or, in the absence of those, applicable statutory law.

-In particular, on TwiDown Users may see advertisements provided by third parties.
-The Owner does not control or moderate the advertisements displayed via TwiDown.
+In particular, on TwTown Users may see advertisements provided by third parties.
+The Owner does not control or moderate the advertisements displayed via TwTown.
 If Users click on any such advertisement, they will be interacting with any third party responsible for that advertisement.

 The Owner is not responsible for any matters resulting from such interaction with third parties, such as anything resulting from visiting third-party websites or using third-party content.

 Acceptable use
-TwiDown and the Service may only be used within the scope of what they are provided for, under these Terms and applicable law.
+TwTown and the Service may only be used within the scope of what they are provided for, under these Terms and applicable law.

-Users are solely responsible for making sure that their use of TwiDown and/or the Service violates no applicable law, regulations or third-party rights.
+Users are solely responsible for making sure that their use of TwTown and/or the Service violates no applicable law, regulations or third-party rights.

-Therefore, the Owner reserves the right to take any appropriate measure to protect its legitimate interests including by denying Users access to TwiDown or the Service, terminating contracts, reporting any misconduct performed through TwiDown or the Service to the competent authorities – such as judicial or administrative authorities - whenever Users engage or are suspected to engage in any of the following activities:
+Therefore, the Owner reserves the right to take any appropriate measure to protect its legitimate interests including by denying Users access to TwTown or the Service, terminating contracts, reporting any misconduct performed through TwTown or the Service to the competent authorities – such as judicial or administrative authorities - whenever Users engage or are suspected to engage in any of the following activities:

 violate laws, regulations and/or these Terms;
 infringe any third-party rights;